B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

   Compute the BLAST Score Ratio (BSR) for each alignment and classify proteins with BSR >0.7.

 - Align the schema representatives against the distinct proteins that have not been classified.
-Compute the BSR for each alignment and classify proteins with BSR >=0.6.
+Compute the BSR for each alignment and classify proteins with alignments with BSR >=0.6.
 For each locus, determine new representative alleles from the set of proteins that had a BSR between 0.6 and 0.7.
 Realign the new representatives against the remaining unclassified proteins.
 Keep iterating until no proteins are classified for any locus.

 - Assign novel allele identifiers, add novel alleles to the schema and write the output files based on the information stored in the classification files.